The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 Discovering that monday.com Marketplace offers so many integrations was a revelation.
 There are hundreds of options to choose from to expand and customize the boards.

-One of them that is rarely available in other apps — especially Todoist — is connecting boards.
+One of them that is rarely available in other apps — including Todoist — is connecting boards.
 This integration makes it possible to add a column that mirrors data from other boards, allowing me to manage projects separately but view and edit data from one another.

 Connecting monday.com to other apps is a step toward automations, which is another feature the platform offers.

 For example, I can set up an automation that creates an action item as soon as certain emails reach my inbox.
-The sheer amount of possibilities that the Marketplace offers tells me that I would be able to set up an incredibly intricate workflow.
+The sheer amount of possibilities that the Marketplace offers tells me I would be able to set up an incredibly intricate workflow.

 Compared to Todoist, monday.com offers a better task overview thanks to the grid view that lets me see and change properties like status, date, and budget.
-Customizing the boards by adding columns and arranging them as I like makes monday.com a better option for me personally simply because it fits the way I like to categorize my to-dos.
+Customizing the boards by adding columns and arranging them as I like makes monday.com a better option for me personally because it fits the way I like to categorize my to-dos.
 In comparison, Todoist doesn’t offer the possibility to add custom fields or view tasks on a grid.

 There’s also a calendar view that lets you add tasks directly to it and even define the time.
 This feature is especially useful for using monday.com as a daily task planner, scheduling different activities throughout the day, and having a neat overview of plans.